Statins

 - Statins lower cholesterol production by inhibiting the 3-hydroxy-3-methyl-glutaryl-coenzyme A (HMG-CoA) reductase enzyme.

-- They are transported into the liver by the OATP1B1 transporter protein, which is encoded by the gene SLCO1B1.
+- They are transported into the liver by the OATP1B1 transporter protein, which is encoded by the SLCO1B1 gene.
 Genetic variation in SLCO1B1 can reduce its activity, resulting in increased systemic exposure to most statins and an increased risk of SAMS.
-In particular, the evidence that links the common SLCO1B1 genetic variant (rs4149056, also known as c.521T>C or Val174Ala) to myopathy is strongest for simvastatin and considered moderate for atorvastatin.

-- The efflux transporter, ABCG2, is involved in the efflux of rosuvastatin.
+- The efflux transporter ABCG2 is involved in the efflux of rosuvastatin.
 Individuals with poor ABCG2 function, caused by genetic variation in ABCG2, have increased systemic exposure to rosuvastatin.
 It is currently considered uncertain as to whether this translates clinically into an increased risk of myopathy on rosuvastatin.

-Genomic testing for SLCO1B1, CYP2C9 and ABCG2
+Genomic testing for SLCO1B1, CYP2C9 and ABCG2 variants

 - Patients may present with pharmacogenomic information from other healthcare systems, clinical trials or, increasingly, from direct-to-consumer genomic testing (caution should be exercised when interpreting results from non-validated genomic tests).